ajaxpawar/Clean-Template/README.md

 - **Entity Framework Core**: Integrates with Entity Framework Core for data access, allowing the use of various databases.
 - **Swagger API Documentation**: Includes Swagger UI to facilitate API documentation.
 - **Dependency Injection**: Leverages the built-in Dependency Injection capabilities of .NET Core for dependency management.
+- **Mediator Implementation**: Implements the Mediator pattern for handling commands and queries.
+- **CQRS Pattern**: Adopts the Command Query Responsibility Segregation (CQRS) pattern for separation of concerns in application logic.
 - **Configuration Management**: Manages configuration settings through `appsettings.json` and environment variables.

 ## Prerequisites